tools-aoeur/redmine_hide_sidebar/README.md

 # Features

-- Using cookie to remember status of the sidebar (hidden or not)
+- Using local storage to remember status of the sidebar (hidden or not)

 # Installation